geneweb/geneweb.github.io/source/overview/database.md

 ## Gw files

-Genealogy database could be created by Geneweb from one or from multiple source files with *.gw* extension.
+Genealogy database could be created by GeneWeb from one or from multiple source files with *.gw* extension.
 Those files describe structurally persons, families all kinds of relationships, different events, etc. You can read more about the file structure [here](https://geneweb.tuxfamily.org/wiki/gw).
 Binary executable `gwc` reads files *.gw*, extracts all persons and families information and passes it to the **Gwdb** module in order to create the database.

 ## Database entries